swfiua/gotu/docs/cberry.rst

 This is also why general relativity is funamentally incompatible with quantum mechanics: it ignores the waves bodies are creating, whereas quantum theory explicitly includes them.

+Rourke's idea of adopting the Sciama Principle as an additional assumption to General Relativity is what is needed to make it compatible with quantum mechanics.

+We can also ask how does matter curve space time?
+What is the mechanism?
+It is because rotations of matter induce rotations of space time, which can be captured very well, to a first approximation as curvature.

+When the spin of binary pulsars is taken into account, there is not final inspiral.
+Long before that the waves from the spin come into play.